web-goddess/MUGicalNode/README.md

 # MUGicalNode

-An attempt to implement my [MUGicalPHP calendar generation script](https://github.com/web-goddess/MUGicalPHP) to run as a collection of AWS Lambda serverless functions.
+An implementation of my [MUGicalPHP calendar generation script](https://github.com/web-goddess/MUGicalPHP) that runs as a collection of AWS Lambda serverless functions.

 If you'd like to subscribe in your calendar application of choice, there are two options: